HannaSafonova/Portfolio/README.md

 ![](/images/line.png)

-5.Map.
+5. Map.
 Percentage-based parameters have been established for all happiness indicators to improve these indicators.
 New Measures and
    Happiness Score values have been computed using the **linear relationship** between Happiness Score and Measures.
 A comparison has been made between the new and old Happiness Score values.